mudulo/hncard/README.md

 ## Contributing
-Think you could help debug, test and package, a Safari extension, please feel free to fork this repository, Currently rebuilt this for Chrome and Firefox using Ubuntu, unable to test for Safari.
+Think you could help debug, test and package, a Safari extension, please feel free to fork this repository, Currently forked and rebuilt this for Chrome and Firefox using Ubuntu, unable to test for Safari.